daniel-enqz/ruby-corners-100/README.md

 ```

 # Avoiding Bulkheads

+Where to put bulkheads:

+- External services
+- External processes

 One way to avoid failure cascades is to erect bulkheads in your system.
 A bulkhead (or “barricade”, depending on who is describing it) is a wall
 beyond which failures cannot have an effect on other parts of the system.
 A